balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.join.md

 }
 ```

-*Note: `req.socket` is only valid if the action is triggered via a socket request, e.g. `socket.get('/subscribeToFunRoom/someRoomName')`*

 ### Notes
+> + Every socket is automatically subscribed to a room with its ID as the name, allowing direct messaging to a socket via [`sails.sockets.broadcast()`](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets/sails-sockets-broadcast)
-> + The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
+  + The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
 Be sure and ensure `req.isSocket == true` before using `req.socket` with this method.

 <docmeta name="displayName" value="sails.sockets.join()">